axoflow/axosyslog-core-docs/content/shared/chunk/option-destination-pad-size.md

 | Type:    | number |
 | Default: | 0      |

-*Description:* If set, {{% productparam "abbrev" %}} will pad output messages to the specified size (in bytes).
+*Description:* If set, {{% param "product.abbrev" %}} will pad output messages to the specified size (in bytes).
 Some operating systems (such as HP-UX) pad all messages to block boundary.
 This option can be used to specify the block size.
 (HP-UX uses 2048 bytes).

 {{% alert title="Warning" color="warning" %}}